Dawa Steven Sherpa

+Dawa Steven Sherpa (दावा स्टेभन शेर्पा) is a Nepalese Sherpa adventurer, entrepreneur and environmentalist, known for his contributions to mountaineering, environmental conservation, and social welfare in Nepal.

+Personal life and career

+Dawa Steven was born in March 1984 to Ang Tshering Sherpa, a Nepalese Sherpa, and a Belgian mother.
+Dawa Steven runs Asian Trekking Pvt.
+Ltd, established by his father in 1982.
+He graduated from Heriot-Watt University Scotland with an Honours Degree in Business Administration in 2006 and speaks six languages: Dutch, Nepali, English, Hindi, German and Chinese.

 Dawa Steven established Astrek Climbing Wall in the center of Kathmandu.
 Astrek Climbing Wall sponsors and conducts the training of the Nepali national climbing team, who have now represented Nepal in various international competition, including the Climbing World Cup.

 Dawa and his late business partner Ted Atkins established TopOut Nepal Pvt.
 Ltd.

 He was the drop zone safety officer and logistics in charge of the world's highest parachute landing at 20,200 ft on 27 October 2019.